-The main campus' Spiritual Emphasis / Campus Visit days are held each trimester and class schedules are adapted and students are required to attend.
-All members of SUM dedicate twenty-one days of fasting, in order to facilitate spiritual intimacy and community.
+The main campus' Spiritual Emphasis / Campus Visit days are held each trimester.
+Class schedules are adapted and students are required to attend during these events.
+All members of SUM dedicate twenty-one days of fasting to facilitate spiritual intimacy and community.